yanniSkawronski/food-atlas-test-renovate/API.md

 - `name` : the name of the recipe
 - `labels` : the labels we want to give to the recipe
 - `time` : time needed to prepare the dish
+- `description` : the description of the recipe

 #### Response